titon/toolkit/readme.md

 * `Code` - Styles for code blocks
 * `Form` - Allows for vertical, horizontal and inline forms; also provides default styles
 * `Grid` - Implements a fluid 12 column grid system with responsive support for all devices
-* `InputGroup` - Allows for the grouping of inputs with buttons and static blocks
 * `Responsive` - Responsive classes for mobile, tablet and desktop resolutions
-* `Table` - Styles for tables
 * `Typography` - Resets and default styles for typography

 #### UI ####